Bill Humphrey standing at the Newton Centre T station wearing a suit and tie

 Reproductive Freedom

-In his very first campaign, Bill Humphrey was endorsed by NARAL Pro-Choice Massachusetts for his unwavering support for significantly expanding reproductive freedom and abortion access in Massachusetts.
+In his very first campaign in 2016, Bill Humphrey was endorsed by NARAL Pro-Choice Massachusetts (now Reproductive Equity Now) for his unwavering support for significantly expanding reproductive freedom and abortion access in Massachusetts.
 People in Massachusetts, including minors without parental interference, have an inalienable right to make autonomous and independent decisions about their bodies and their reproductive choices in consultation with their physicians.
 This right is under constant assault across the United States at this moment by lawmakers and reactionary extremists.
 It is no longer sufficient for those who make our laws to maintain an ambivalence on the question of access to this vital, life-saving healthcare.

 As a Newton City Councilor, Bill Humphrey introduced a proposal to try to regulate disinformation on reproductive healthcare by phony clinics, and as a State Representative he will support any efforts to expand and protect abortion rights and access in Massachusetts.
 As a civil liberties advocate who has been campaigning against public and private surveillance for many years, Bill also supports efforts to prevent outside parties from purchasing data to track people seeking reproductive healthcare, including across state lines.